What Are Mentorship Programs? Definition, Types & Use Cases

 4. Measure and then respond to program data: Regularly collect and analyze data to determine if your program is reaching the desired outcome.
 Set waypoints and use mid-cycle check-ins to make sure participants are actively engaged and happy.
 A platform that can collect and analyze data for you will not only save you time, but produce better program results (the kind that executives love to see).

-Learning how you can insert your name onto that list of extraordinary customers by Booking a Demo.
+Learning how you can insert your name onto that list of extraordinary customers by booking a demo today!

 Sam Cook